-The pumping direction key, →, changes the direction of pumping.
+The pumping direction key, ---, changes the direction of pumping.
 Pressing this key switches the pumping direction between "infuse" and "withdraw", as indicated by the "Withdraw" LED.
-When the LED is lit, the pumping direction is "withdraw", otherwise the pumping direction is "infuse".
+When the LED is lit, the pumping direction is 'withdraw', not-lit, pumping direction is 'infuse', blinking indicates "Sticky Direction" is set.
 The new pumping direction is stored in the current Program Phase.